arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/Graph/Vertices.md

 ArangoVertexCollection.getVertex(String key, Class<T> type, DocumentReadOptions options) : T
 ```

-Retrieves the vertex document with the given <code>key</code> from the collection.
+Retrieves the vertex document with the given `key` from the collection.

 **Arguments**